-- the Submission Public Key file - the OSSEC Alert Public Key cp /media/[USB folder]/SecureDrop.asc install_files/ansible-base where /media/[USB folder]/ corresponds to the Transfer Device.
+- the Submission Public Key file - the OSSEC Alert Public Key where /media/[USB folder]/ corresponds to the Transfer Device.
 (You can also use the copy and paste capabilities of the file manager.)

 The Submission Public Key should be located on your Transfer Device from earlier.
 Its exact path will depend on the location where the USB stick is mounted.
 From the root of the SecureDrop repository, run: